akuznetsova/spf-2024/bibliography/index.md

 For my final project, I am looking back at homework 1, where we varied parameters to see how it affected the features of an ISM extinction curve.
 I am taking that to the next level and seeing how different parameters affect different extinction curves throughout the literature.
 To do so, it is important to build a foundation of what elements and compositions are abundant, and how the literature treats varying these parameters.
 This is a foundational paper if someone were to begin researching dust composition.

+[(Gonzalez et. al, 2012)](https://www.aanda.org/articles/aa/pdf/2012/11/aa18806-12.pdf) *Planet gaps in the dust layer of 3D protoplanetary disks II.
+Observability with ALMA*

+The author uses 3D, two-fluid Smoothed Particle Hydrodynamics (SPH) simulations of a planet embedded in a gas+dust T Tauri disk for different planet masses and grain sizes.
+They then pass the resulting dust distributions to the Monte Carlo radiative transfer code MCFOST to construct synthetic images in the ALMA wavebands.
+This allowed them to provide predictions of observations with ALMA and examine the detectability of planetary gaps.
+They provide two cases,the “dynamic” case where they use the true spatial distribution of dust of different grain sizes obtained from the hydrodynamic simulations and the “well-mixed” case where they simply use the spatial distribution of gas and assume that the dust follows it in order to check the validity of the “wellmixed” hypothesis.
+They found that for average sky conditions, the wavelength giving the best signal to noise (S/N) to be 850 $\mu m$  when phase noise is neglected or 1.3 mm, with slightly lower performance, when it is included.
+Overall, they demonstrate that the gap carved by a moderately massive planet of one Jupiter mass at large orbital radii will be well within reach of ALMA.

+This is relevant to what we discussed about how planets "clear out" the dust in the disc within their orbits.